srclaunch/.github/profile/README.md

 | 🚧 | In-Progress | Features with defined specs that are currently being worked on.|
 | ✅ | Complete | Features whose requirements have been met, and have been released. -->

+The SrcLaunch Core Web Application is used to configure a business or individual or organization's settings and integrations, along with the organization's Workspaces and Projects.

+Ultimately the goal is full feature parity between the CLI application and the SrcLaunch Core Platform web application.

 <!-- ###### Feature Statuses
 | Icon | Status | Description |